winesapOS/winesapOS/README.md

 Why use winesapOS?

 - Portable.
 Useful for gaming or recovery purposes while traveling.
-- Enhanced hardware support for Apple Macs with Intel processors, ASUS laptops, ASUS ROG Ally handhelds, AYANEO handhelds, Framework computers, Lenovo Legion Go, Microsoft Surface laptops, OneXPlayer handhelds, and Valve Steam Deck handhelds.
+- Enhanced hardware support for Apple Macs with Intel processors, ASUS laptops, ASUS ROG Ally handhelds, AYANEO handhelds, Framework computers, Lenovo Legion Go, Microsoft Surface laptops, and Valve Steam Deck handhelds.
 - Upgrades are fully automated and supported for minor and major versions.
 - All of the features of winesapOS are listed [here](#features).